rsmp-nordic/rsmp_core/source/applicability/sxl.rst

    attached as a return value.
-3. The supervision system/other site compares the sent value (desired) with the new value from the site (actual value/process value) and can determine if the new value could be sent or or not.
+3. The supervision system/other site compares the sent value (desired) with the new value from the site (actual value/process value) and can determine if the new value could be set or or not.